jhumelsine/jhumelsine.github.io/_posts/2024-06-14-unit-test-attributes.md

 Unit tests that depend upon implementation details will be more brittle.
 They will fail as the implementation is updated.
 They will become a maintenance burden.

 # Fine Grained
 A unit test should define and confirm a single observable behavior.
-Since methods often contain multiple behaviors, including validation and edge cases, a single method often requires a suite of multiple unit tests to cover all of its cases.
+Since methods often contain multiple behaviors, including validation and edge cases, a single method often requires a suite of multiple unit tests to cover all its cases.

 When an implementation change violates defined behavior, then ideally only the unit tests that are based upon that behavior should fail.